 For freebies, deals, discounts, and flash sales sign up for the Full Service Car Wash Text program.
 You can stop at any time by simply sending “STOP” to the service—but the deals are so good you won’t want to.

-Soft Touch vs. Touchless Wash
+Soft Touch vs. Touchless - Which One to Choose?

 How Soft Touch Works

 In soft-touch car washing, very soft and lightweight closed-cell foam and soft felt cloth are flooded with water and mild soap for lubrication.
 The combination of soft material and soap/water solution makes contact with the surface of a vehicle.
 This process, with the help of computer-controlled pressure and RPM settings, mild pH detergents (similar to hair shampoo), and soft touch material, breaks the electro-molecular bond the surface contaminants have with the vehicle’s exterior.
 Centrifugal forces combined with the constant flooding of soap and water on the closed cell foam and cloth remove dirt and debris from the vehicle’s surface.
 Following this process, low-pressure water is used to rinse the remaining soap/water solution off of the vehicle.
 The vehicle then has a hydrophobic “cold wax” applied is sent through a forced air dryer.